ggseg/ggseg3d/README.md

 ## Installation

-The package can be installed using devtools.
+The package can be installed using {remotes}.
 The package includes some large datasets for the brain coordinates.
 Please be patient during download and install, it will take some time.